mbiesiad/soho-comet-discoverers/CONTRIBUTING.md

 ✅ 5.It would be interesting to create statistics for nationalities: countries / continents of discoverers.
 Then we can create a visual map. [separate catalog] //but be sure with permissions (GDPR) or make anonymous.

-✅ It would be interesting to create statistics for nationalities: countries / continents of discoverers.
-Then we can create a visual map. [separate catalog] //but be sure with permissions (GDPR).

 The basic data format should be `csv` here.

 _Update: last updated 2020/7/8_